 Browsing 100 - 110 results of 425 programs for program format - Expedition

+City Lights is a bookstore in San Francisco, but it's a lot more than that.
+Founded by poet Lawrence Ferlinghetti in 1953 as the first all-paperback bookstore, it is now a world-renowned literary landmark and a "beacon of what's possible."
+In this show, we get an inside look at this "kind of library where books are sold" through the eyes of Paul Yamazaki, a bookseller who's worked there since 1970, and who will continue to work there, he says, until he's carried out "boots-up."
+What happened to your stacks of wax?
+From handmade record players to DJs scratching new sounds, explore unique uses of an old-school material.
 Open Make is a monthly program at the Exploratorium, in collaboration with Make Magazine and Pixar Animation Studios, to highlight the tools, techniques, and ingenuity of local makers.
 As part of this program, makers from the Bay Area will be highlighted to share their work with the public, and Dale Dougherty, founder and editor of Make Magazine will interview Featured Makers in the McBean theater.
 Join us for live webcasts of the interviews to see what these makers are up to!
 San Francisco has more restaurants per capita than any other U.S. city, producing tasty meals—and thousands of gallons of used cooking oil.
 See how the SFGreasecycle program is turning this grease glut into fuel for the city's bus fleet.